open-telemetry/semantic-conventions/docs/telemetry/telemetry-sdk-metrics.md

 | [`telemetry.sdk.component.id`](/docs/attributes-registry/telemetry.md) | string | A name uniquely identifying the instance of the OpenTelemetry SDK component within its containing SDK instance.
 [1] | `batch-span-0`; `custom-name` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`telemetry.sdk.processor.type`](/docs/attributes-registry/telemetry.md) | string | A name identifying the type of the OpenTelemetry SDK processor. | `batch-span`; `MyCustomProcessor` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1] `telemetry.sdk.component.id`:** The SDK MAY allow users to provide an id for the component instances.
-If no id is provided by the user, the SDK SHOULD automatically assign an id.
-Because this attribute is used in metrics, the SDK MUST ensure a low cardinality in that case.
+**[1] `telemetry.sdk.component.id`:** The SDK components MAY allow users to provide an id for the component instances.
+If no id is provided by the user, the components SHOULD automatically assign an id.
+Because this attribute is used in metrics, the component implementation MUST ensure a low cardinality in that case.
 E.g. it MUST NOT use a UUID.
 It instead MAY do that by using the following pattern as value: `<telemetry.sdk.processor/exporter.type>-<instance-counter>`:
-Hereby, `<instance-counter>` is a monotonically increasing counter (starting with `0`), which is incremented every time an instance of the given component type is created.
+Hereby, `<instance-counter>` is a monotonically increasing counter (starting with `0`), which is incremented every time an instance of the given component type is started.
 For example, the first Batch Span Processor will have `batch-span-0` as `telemetry.sdk.component.id`, the second one `batch-span-1` and so one.
 These values will therefore be reused in the case of an application restart.